AntelopeIO/leap/README.md

 You will need to build on a [supported operating system](#supported-operating-systems).

 Requirements to build:
-- C++17 compiler and standard library
+- C++20 compiler and standard library
-- boost 1.70+
 - CMake 3.16+
 - LLVM 7 - 11 - for Linux only
   - newer versions do not work